dccmarketing/simple-sharing/README.txt

 === Simple Sharing ===
 Contributors: slushman
 Donate link: http://slushman.com/
+Tags: social, sharing, buttons, baidu, buffer, delicious, digg, douban, email, evernote, facebook, google plus, linkedin, pinterest, qzone, reddit, renren, stumbleupon, tumblr, twitter, vk, weibo, xing
-Tags: social, facebook, twitter, email, pinterest, linkedin, google plus, tumblr, reddit, sharing Requires at least: 3.0.1
+Requires at least: 3.0.1
-Tested up to: 4.3
+Tested up to: 4.3.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple Sharing creates buttons for social networks using Share URLs.
+Simple Sharing creates buttons for sharing your content on social networks using Share URLs.

 == Description ==

-Some social sites have Sharing URLs where users are able to post things without needing to access an API.
-Simple Sharing creates a set of buttons for those sites and allows site visitors to share one of your posts without heavy Javascript or API calls.
+Simple Sharing creates a set of buttons for sites that offer sharing URLs, allowing site visitors to share your content without heavy Javascript or API calls.

 = Features =
-There are currently eight options for sharing:
+These are the current sharing options:
+* Baidu
 * Buffer
 * Delicious
 * Digg
+* Douban
 * Email
+* Evernote
 * Facebook
 * Google+
 * LinkedIn
 * Pinterest
+* QZone
 * Reddit
+* Renren
 * Stumbleupon
 * tumblr
 * Twitter
 * VK
+* Weibo
 * Xing

-Each one can be "turned off" so it doesn't display on the site.

-There are two types of buttons: icons and text.
-The icons use an SVG icon on a solid-color background.
-Text uses the name of the sharing site on a solid-color background.
+Each button can be selected or unselected and reordered.
+The buttons can appear either with the name or icon with the respective site.
+Each appears on a solid-color background, using the brand color of the respective site.
+Any of the colors and styling can be overridden in your theme's CSS.

 The sharing buttons can be auto-displayed at the bottom of posts and/or pages.
+The sharing URL can behave as a typical link or appear in a pop-up window.

-Shared content on Twitter and tumblr can be attributed back to your account.
+Shared content on Delicious, tumblr, and Twitter can be attributed back to your account.

-Button styles can be overridden in your theme.
+h
 = Feedback =
 I'm happy to take feature requests.
 Here's my current todo list:
 * Save on/off selections via AJAX
 * Give the option to use a modal instead of a pop-up window for sharing.
 * Add additional post types for auto-display options.
-* Maybe add a widget?

 If you want to add anything else, let me know:
 * Email: chris at slushman dot com
 * Twitter [@slushman] (https://twitter.com/slushman)
 * Follow me on [Facebook] (https://www.facebook.com/slushmandesign)
+* File bug reports and/or suggestions on [Github] (https://github.com/slushman/simple-sharing)

 == Installation ==

-1. Upload `simple-sharing.php` to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set the plugin settings
-4. Use on your site:
+4. Display the buttons on your site by doing one or more of the following:
-	1. Check the plugin setting for automatically placing the sharing buttons at the bottom of posts or pages
+	* Checking the plugin setting for automatically placing the sharing buttons at the bottom of posts and/or pages
-	2. Put the [simplesharing] shortcode on a page or post
+	* Putting the [simplesharingbuttons] shortcode on a page or post
-	3. Place `<?php do_action('simplesharing'); ?>` in your templates
+	* Placing `<?php echo apply_filters( 'simplesharing', '' ); ?>` in your templates

 == Frequently Asked Questions ==

-= How do "turn off" a button or not display a particular button on my site? = Go to the plugin settings and click on the button you'd like to remove.
+= Can I chose which buttons are dusplayed on my site? = Go to the plugin settings and click on the buttons you'd like to display.
 Save the settings.

 = Can the buttons appear automatically at the bottom of my posts? = Yes!
 Check which post type you want them to appear on in the plugin settings.
 As of version 1.0.0, it can add them automatically to post and/or pages.
 Other post types will be added in the future.

 = Can I add them in my page template?
-Is there a template tag? = Yes and no. I'm using Andrew Nacin's suggestion of using a WordPress action instead of a template tag.
-Put `do_action( 'simplesharing' );` in the place you want them to appear.
+Is there a template tag? = Yes, you can add them to your template.
+I'm using Andrew Nacin's suggestion of using a WordPress action instead of a template tag.
+Put `echo apply_filters( 'simplesharing', '' );` in the place you want them to appear.

 = Is there a shortcode? =
 Yes!
 There are no shortcodes options/attributes, so its super-simple.
-Put `[simplesharing]` into any post, page, or content editor and the buttons will appear there.
+Put `[simplesharingbuttons]` into any post, page, or content editor and the buttons will appear there.

-= Is there a widget? =
-No. If there is demand for a widget, I'll add it in a future version though.

-= What are the fields in the "Your Social Accounts" for?
+= Do I need to use the fields in the "Your Social Accounts" section?
-When someone shares something on Delicious, Twitter, and/or tumblr, it can attributed back to the source (that would be you).
+When someone shares something on Delicious, tumblr, and/or Twitter, it can attributed back to the source (that would be you).
 For example, on Twitter, it would look something like:

 Article Title http://article-link.com via @your-twitter-name